Salford Corporation Tramways

 Horse tram drivers and conductors

-Conductor J E Thompson and his driver pose with Horsecar W27 of the former Manchester Carriage and Tramway Company in Lower Broughton Road; although the photo is undated, it certainly post-dates the takeover by Salford Corporation (28th April 1901).
-With thanks to Ted Gray.
+Conductor J E Thompson and his driver pose with Horsecar W27 of the former Manchester Carriage and Tramway Company in Lower Broughton Road; although the photograph is undated, it certainly post-dates the takeover by Salford Corporation (28th April 1901).
+With thanks to the late Ted Gray.

-A blow-up of the above photo showing Conductor Thompson and his driver.
-Neither man is wearing a licence, and the appearance of the staff is generally somewhat less smart than in the heyday of the 'MC&TCo'.
+An enlargement of the above photograph showing Conductor Thompson and his driver.
+Neither man is wearing a licence badge, and the appearance of the staff is generally somewhat less smart than in the heyday of the MC&TCo.

 Motormen and conductors

-A conductor and motorman aboard Tramcar No 74 at the Peel Green terminus in October 1902.
-Both men are wearing piped, kepi-style caps adorned with script-lettering grade badges — Motorman or Conductor — along with a small municipal arms badge.
+A conductor and a motorman aboard Tramcar No 74 at the Peel Green terminus in October 1902.
+Both men are wearing piped, drooping-peak caps adorned with script-lettering grade badges — 'Motorman' or 'Conductor' — along with a small municipal-device badge.
 The right-hand collars of their greatcoats bear individual 'S C T' initials.
 With thanks to Salford Local History Library and Ted Gray.

-Salford Corporation Tramways 'municipal arms' cap badge — brass.
-These badges were worn between 1901 and the middle of the Great War, at which time they were replaced by a larger, more elaborate badge (see below).
+Salford Corporation Tramways municipal-device cap badge — brass.
+These badges were worn between 1901 and around 1916, at which time they were replaced by a larger, more elaborate badge (see below).
 Author's Collection.

-A blow-up of the above photo showing the crew.
-By this time the kepi caps had clearly already been superseded by soft-topped caps, though still carrying the same badges as previously.
+An enlargement of the above photograph showing the crew.
+By this time the drooping-peak caps had clearly been superseded by soft-topped peaked caps, though they continued to carry the same badges as previously.

 A studio portrait of an SCT tramwayman, Employee B15 — photo undated, but probably late Edwardian.
-It is unclear what the 'B' prefix denoted, possibly a depot allocation.
+It is unclear what the 'B' prefix denoted, though he may possibly have been a trolley boy.
 Author's Collection.

-A blow-up of the above photo showing details of the collar insignia and the cap, by this time without a grade badge.
+An enlargement of the above photograph showing details of the collar insignia and the tensioned-crown peaked cap, by this time without a grade badge.
 The crown is of woven straw, a type favoured by several tramway companies.

 Tramcar No 88 and crew stand outside the Waggon and Horses public house at the Peel Green terminus — circa 1914.
 With thanks to Roy Pinches.

-A blow-up of the above photo showing the motorman and conductor.
-Whilst the conductor still has the same style of single-breasted jacket worn since the inception of electric services, the motorman is wearing a double-breasted 'lancer-style' tunic.
+An enlargement of the above photograph showing the motorman and the conductor.
+Whilst the conductor still has the same style of single-breasted jacket worn since the inception of electric services, the motorman is wearing a double-breasted lancer-style tunic.

-A Great War conductress and motorman with Tramcar No 95 on a service to Prestwich via Great Clowes St. Author's Collection.
+A Great War conductress and a motorman with Tramcar No 95 on a service to Prestwich via Great Clowes Street.
+Author's Collection.

-A blow-up of the above photo showing the motorman, in double-breasted greatcoat, which save for the epaulettes, appears to be devoid of insignia.
-His cap on the other hand bears a new elaborate municipal cap badge.
+An enlargement of the above photograph showing the motorman, in double-breasted greatcoat, which save for the epaulettes, appears to be devoid of insignia.
+His cap on the other hand bears the elaborate cap badge introduced circa 1916.

 Salford Corporation Tramways cap badge — brass.
 This pattern of cap badge was worn from around 1916 right through to the ultimate demise of the system in 1947, though whether brass or nickel was used is currently unclear.
 The badge is affixed by a slider rather than lugs, a style of fixing used extensively on military cap badges, but to the best of my knowledge, uniquely so by Salford (amongst tramway concerns).
 This pattern of badge was apparently used widely by the corporation's various departments, so was not confined to tramwaymen.
 Author's Collection.